My Relative has Glaucoma

 Those with a direct relative (child, sibling, or parent) with glaucoma have a much higher risk of developing glaucoma – 1 in 4 may develop glaucoma in their life time.
 This is because in many cases, glaucoma is an inherited (genetic) disease that is passed on within families.
 Regular eye examinations for this group should commence at least 10 years earlier than the age of onset of glaucoma in their affected relative.
 Early detection of glaucoma means preventing vision loss.

 In the general population, 2-3% of people will develop glaucoma in their lifetime.
-Onset is subtle - someone who is developing glaucoma may only become aware that their vision is worsening after a considerable amount of peripheral vision has already been lost.
-This makes an eye examination especially important, as it is the only way that glaucoma can be detected in the early stages.
+Onset is usually subtle – someone may only become aware that their vision is worsening after a considerable amount of vision has already been lost.
+This makes an eye examination especially important in detecting early disease.
 Early detection of glaucoma is extremely important – treatment can’t restore lost vision, but it can halt or slow further vision loss.

 Some people have a higher risk, particularly those who: